 One of the big takeaways for us in this core update is that the update is introducing a new “site-wide signal” for ranking pages.
 This means that the boost or penalty received may not just be on a single post, but for the entire website.
 If Google detects that the content is not useful, it could affect all the pages in the website, and that could be a big blow to rankings as a whole.

-You mean my entire site can be removed from search engines?
+You mean my entire site can be removed from the Google Search Engine?

 Kinda.
 It’s not that it would be removed, it’s just that your info wouldn’t show if someone else has done it better.
 This has always been the way however.
 How well a website ranks has always been determined on how you provide an edge over someone else who has something similar.